jackmillichamp/jackmillichamp/README.md

 - 👋 Hi, I’m @jackmillichamp
-- 👀 I’m interested in all things AI, particularly neuroscience-inspired developments
+- 👀 I’m interested in all things AI, particularly neuroscience-inspired developments & physics-based projects
 - ✨ Feel free to take a look at my projects!

 <!---